 “Two J’s Healthcare Assistants come to our house one weekend a month for four or five hours.
 They’re like aunties for Grace – she absolutely loves them!
 They give her a shower and do her hair for her and then they take her to the posh garden centre nearby for food or go to see the ducks in Dedham.
 Her face lights up when they arrive and she’s so happy that she forgets about me!

 Grace has also had six weeks of music therapy at home.
 “She loves the one-to-one music sessions which always seem to have a calming effect on her.
-She particularly enjoys someone singing to her and banging the keyboard – not always in tune!
-And she likes listening to the guitar and the harp.”

 To find out more about how you or someone you know would benefit from the care at The J’s, please click here.